mendix/docs/content/en/docs/appstore/modules/pgvector-knowledge-base/_index.md

 #### 4.3.4.1 Delete Knowledge Base {#delete-technical}

 Use this operation to delete a complete knowledge base at once.
 This operation takes care of the deletion of the actual tables including all data for the specified knowledge base.
-If for the provided `KnowledgeBaseName` there is no table structure present, nothing will happen, the operation will finish successfully.
+The operation will finish successfully, even if there is no table structure present for the provided `KnowledgeBaseName`.

 **Input parameters**